Can you tell me who Jesus Christ was and what was His mission to the world?

-First, Jesus was born sometime around 2-1 B.C. in the city of Bethlehem in the land of Palestine.
+First, Jesus was born sometime around 2-1 B.C. in the city of Bethlehem.
 Yet Jesus had existed long before He became a human being and lived among us because He existed as God in eternity past.
 Jesus was both God and man!
 The eyewitnesses at the time of Jesus understood and believed that Jesus was God.

 Have this attitude in yourselves which was also in Christ Jesus, who, although He existed in the form of God . . .
 [He] emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
 (NASB) Philippians 2:5-8

 Jesus was God.
 That is the starting point of any discussion about Jesus Christ.
 Jesus was God who took on the appearance of man.
 He was both God and a man.
 Ancient secular historians or nonreligious writers tell us that Jesus was a historical person and that He did miracles.
 One writer reported that Jesus died and returned to life.
 Those who lived at the time of Jesus had a better understanding of Him and His deeds than many of us who are living today.
 The Jewish leaders who talked with Jesus understood that Jesus claimed to be God.

 The Jews picked up stones again to stone Him.
 Jesus answered them, “I showed you many good works from the Father; for which of them are you stoning Me?”
 The Jews answered Him, “For a good work we do not stone You, but for blasphemy; and because You, being a man, make Yourself out to be God.”
 (NASB) John 10:31-33

 The Jewish leaders and those who followed Jesus understood that Jesus claimed to be God.
 Leaders, historians, and the people of the day saw His miracles and signs.